catamphetamine/webpack-isomorphic-tools/README.md

   //
   // port: 8888, // is false by default

+  // stats output.
+  // when set to false, disables all stats output from Webpack
+  // to the console.
+  //
+  // stats: false, // is true by default

   // verbosity.
   // when set to true, outputs Webpack stats to the console
   // in development mode on each incremental build.